 - To assemble: Divide rice onto four plates.
 Top each plate with sprouts and tofu and drizzle with glaze.
 Finish each plate with a very generous sprinkling of sesame seeds and a small handful of chopped cilantro.

-- This dish is gluten free as long as you use tamari, which is a gluten-free variety of soy sauce.
+Make it gluten free: This dish is gluten free as long as you use gluten-free tamari, which is a variety of soy sauce that is usually (but not always, check the label) gluten free.
 I always use tamari instead of soy sauce because I prefer the flavor of it!
 Look for tamari next to the soy sauce in the Asian aisle of the grocery store.